Top 10 Best Sites

 Psychologist Brad Bushman led the study and said, “What we conclude is that glucose is the food for the brain that we need to exercise self-control, and when people’s glucose levels are low, they are poorer at exercising self-control.”

 The study even goes so far as to recommend couples split a chocolate bar in anticipation of a serious conservation.
+Could a bit of candy solve your relationship problems?
+Maybe not, but this is one hypothesis that seems pretty sweet for couples to try!

 The results were reported in the Proceedings of the National Academy of Sciences.